verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ## Application and System Pod Restarts
 Upgrading Verrazzano 1.0.* to 1.1.* will result in an upgrade of Istio from 1.7.3 to 1.10.4.
-Because of this, all the pods in the Istio mesh need to be restarted so that the new Envoy proxy can be injected into the pods.
+Because of this, all the pods in the Istio mesh need to be restarted so that the new Envoy proxy sidecar can be injected into the pods.
 This includes both Verrazzano applications along with Verrazzano system pods, such as the NGINX Ingress Controller.
 For WebLogic workloads, Verrazzano will shut down every domain, do the upgrade, then start every domain.
 For all other workloads, Verrazzano will perform a rolling restart when the upgrade is complete.
 There is no user involvement related to restarting applications; it is done automatically during upgrade.